mckzstudios/creature-pals/CONTRIBUTING.md

 Attribution–NonCommercial 4.0 International** license (see [LICENSE-ASSETS.md](LICENSE-ASSETS.md)).
 That means you may reuse them **only for non-commercial purposes** and **must** provide attribution.

+You may reference the project’s name in phrases such as **“Fork of CreatureChat”**, provided such use is purely descriptive and does **not** imply endorsement or official affiliation.

 If you publish a fork on Modrinth, CurseForge, or elsewhere:

 - Use a different name and branding.